christian-westbrook/christianwestbrook.dev/_posts/2025-01-19-rpg-as-a-service-devlog-#1-on-unvalidated-assumptions.md

 It so happens that I am already heavily invested in a pair of niche gaming communities where I've already built an audience.
 One of these is the solo tabletop roleplaying community surrounding Word Mill Game's Mythic Game Master Emulator, and the other is the community surrounding RuneScape, a classic massively multiplayer online roleplaying game.
 I maintain a YouTube channel with an audience of more than 1000 subscribers who mostly watch either tabletop roleplaying games or retro fantasy roleplaying games.
 This is an immediately accessible market that might be willing to spend their time testing out a game being tailored for them.

 RuneScape is interesting in that it has had regular content updates since it was initially launched as a service in 2001.
 RuneScape is still serving fresh content to a large community of paying customers.
-I've invested quite a bit of time into RuneScape (you'll find me on the high scores here), and I'm well aware of the influence that the game has had on my belief in tight iterative development cycles.
+I've invested quite a bit of time into RuneScape (you can find me on the high scores [here](https://secure.runescape.com/m=hiscore/ranking?table=0&category_type=0&user=twinnrova)), and I'm well aware of the influence that the game has had on my belief in tight iterative development cycles.
 RuneScape started out life as a small project that grew over time into the iconic franchise it represents today.
 There's an awesome documentary about it on YouTube if you're interested in a dose of early 2000s nostalgia.

 All of this points me towards creating a live game as a service and marketing it to my YouTube audience.
 While the gaming industry is incredibly competitive, I may have a chance at building a small user base if I can tailor a game to my niche and make it available for free.
 I may even grow a following if I can provide regular updates about my progress.
 To state this confidently, however, is to do exactly what I've already warned against doing: making unvalidated assumptions.